LOWELL LIEBERMANN Biography

 In the words of long-time music critic Alex Ross of The New Yorker: “Lowell Liebermann is an epicure among American composers, savoring glittery chords, gossamer lines, and velvety textures that more self-consciously intellectual colleagues might be scared to put on paper.”
 And according to The Atlantic: “[His] music combines rich, unabashed emotions with an energy…shot through with expressive melody, brilliantly orchestrated, paced with unerring dramatic flair…crafted with passion and art.”

-Other highlights this season included the world premiere of Mr. Liebermann’s Organ Concerto, performed by dis-tinguished organist Paul Jacobs with the Jacksonville Symphony and conductor Courtney Lewis this past September.
-This concerto was jointly commissioned by the Jacksonville Symphony and the Oregon Bach Festival and will be performed again this coming summer in Oregon.
+distinguished organist Paul Jacobs with the Jacksonville Symphony and conductor Courtney Lewis.
+This concerto was jointly commissioned by the Jacksonville Symphony and the Oregon Bach Festival.
 In October 2023, at Stern Hall at Carnegie Hall, the Kazakh State Symphony Orchestra under the baton of Andreas Delfs performed two of Mr. Liebermann’s works, his Concerto for Violin and Orchestra, Op.
 74 and his Chamber Concerto No. 1, Op.
 28a for Violin, Piano, and String Orchestra featuring violinist Aiman Mussakhajayeva and Mr. Liebermann at the piano.
 The same week, at the popular, off-beat Crypt Sessions in uptown New York City, Three Dances from Frankenstein received its US premiere by Gilmore Young Artist Maxim Lando and the Joffrey Ballet gave the Chicago premiere of Mr. Liebermann's Frankenstein with choreography by Liam Scarlett and stage design by John MacFarlane at the Lyric Opera.

 Not content to compose, Mr. Liebermann excels as a solo pianist both live and in recording.
 When he performed at the piano in his own work with the Kazakh State Symphony Orchestra at Carnegie Hall’s Stern Hall last fall, Harry Rolnick, writing for concertonet, marveled at his playing:

-This past fall, Mr. Liebermann was appointed Artistic Director of “Thornwillow Concerts at Calvary” in Newburgh, NY.
+Mr. Liebermann has served as Artistic Director of “Thornwillow Concerts at Calvary” in Newburgh, NY since fall of 2023.
 Monthly classical concerts take place at the renovated Calvary Presbyterian Church, which houses a newly restored historic Skinner pipe organ and a Steinway Model D Concert Grand.
 As part of the series, he partnered as pianist with countertenor Daniel Moody in a performance of Schubert’s canonic song cycle “Winterreise.”
 For this concert Mr. Liebermann created a new translation from the German, which is published by Thornwillow Press.

 Mr. Liebermann has given the world premieres of his own solo piano works as well as works by his fellow composers Ned Rorem and William Bolcolm.
 In 2021, the Steinway label released Liebermann’s debut album as piano soloist to critical acclaim: “Personal Demons,” a compendium of music that has shaped Liebermann’s musical thought, including works by Schubert, Liszt, Kabeláĉ, Busoni’s monumental Fantasia Contrappuntistica, and works by Liebermann himself.
 The following year, in 2022, the Steinway & Sons label sponsored a second solo piano album by Mr. Liebermann, The Devil’s Lyre, featuring music of contemporary British composer David Hackbridge Johnson.
 An album of piano music by German Romantic composer Theodor Kirchner was released in fall of 2023.
 A Steinway artist, Mr. Liebermann made his Berlin debut performing his Piano Quintet with members of the Berlin Philharmonic.